 Rule 77.
-District courts and clerks; notice of an order or judgment.
+Chancery Courts and Clerks; Notice of an Order or Judgment

-- (a) District Courts Always Open.
-The district courts shall be deemed always open for the purpose of filing any pleading or other paper, of issuing and returning any mesne or final process, and of making and directing all interlocutory motions, orders and rules. - (b) Trials and Hearings; Orders in Chambers.
+(a) Chancery Court Always Open.
+The chancery courts shall be deemed always open for the purpose of filing an initial pleading or other paper, of issuing and returning any mesne or final process, and of making and directing all interlocutory motions, orders and rules.

+(b) Trials and Hearings; Orders in Chambers.
 All trials upon the merits shall be conducted in open court and, so far as convenient, in a regular courtroom.
-Any other act or proceeding may be done or conducted in chambers without the attendance of the clerk or other court officials and at any place within the state; but no hearing, other than one ex parte, may be conducted outside of the county in which the action is pending without the consent of all parties affected thereby who are not in default. - (c) The Clerk's Office Hours; Clerk's Orders. - (1) Hours.
-The clerk's office, with the clerk or a deputy in attendance, must be open during all business hours every day except Saturdays, Sundays, and legal holidays (by designation of the legislature, appointment as a holiday by the governor or the chief justice of the Wyoming Supreme Court, or any day designated as such by local officials). - (2) Orders.
-All motions and applications in the clerk's office for issuing mesne process, for issuing final process to enforce and execute judgments, for entering defaults or judgments by default, and for other proceedings which do not require allowance or order of the court are grantable of course by the clerk; but the clerk's action may be suspended, altered or rescinded by the court upon cause shown. - (d) Service of Orders or Judgments.
+Any other act or proceeding may be done or conducted electronically, in chambers without the attendance of the chancery court clerk or other chancery court officials and at any place within the state.

+(c) The Chancery Court Clerk's Office Hours; Clerk's Orders.

+(1) Hours.
+The chancery court clerk's office, with the clerk or a deputy in attendance, must be open during all business hours every day except Saturdays, Sundays, and legal holidays (by designation of the legislature, appointment as a holiday by the governor or the chief justice of the Wyoming Supreme Court, or any day designated as such by local officials).

+(2) Orders.
+All motions and applications in the chancery court clerk's office for issuing mesne process, for issuing final process to enforce and execute judgments, for entering defaults or judgments by default, and for other proceedings which do not require allowance or order of the chancery court are grantable of course by the chancery court clerk; but the chancery court clerk's action may be suspended, altered or rescinded by the chancery court upon cause shown.

+(d) Service of Orders or Judgments.

-- (1) Service.
-Immediately upon the entry of an order or judgment the clerk shall provide and serve a copy thereof to every party who is not in default for failure to appear.
-The clerk shall record the date of service and the parties served in the docket.
-Service by the clerk may be accomplished by mail, hand delivery, clerk's boxes, or electronic means.
-The clerk shall provide envelopes and postage for the mailings.
-If service is accomplished by electronic means, this rule supersedes the requirements of W.S. § 5-3-210 to attach the seal of the court to all writs and orders.
-Any party may in addition serve a notice of such entry in the manner provided in Rule 5(b) for the service of papers. - (2) Time to Appeal Not Affected by Lack of Notice.
-Lack of notice of the entry by the clerk does not affect the time to appeal or relieve, or authorize the court to relieve, a party for failure to appeal within the time allowed, except as permitted by the Wyoming Rules of Appellate Procedure.
+(1) Service.
+Immediately upon the entry of an order or judgment the chancery court clerk shall provide and serve a copy thereof to every party who is not in default for failure to appear.
+The chancery court clerk shall record the date of service and the parties served in the docket.
+Service by the chancery court clerk may be accomplished by mail or electronic means.
+The chancery court clerk shall provide envelopes and postage for the mailings.
+Any party may in addition serve a notice of such entry in the manner provided in Rule 5(b) for the service of papers.

+(2) Time to Appeal Not Affected by Lack of Notice.
+Lack of notice of the entry by the chancery court clerk does not affect the time to appeal or relieve, or authorize the chancery court to relieve, a party for failure to appeal within the time allowed, except as permitted by the Wyoming Rules of Appellate Procedure.

 Rule 78.
-Hearing motions; decision on briefs.
+Hearing Motions; Decision on Briefs

-- (a) Providing a Regular Schedule for Oral Hearings.
-A court may establish regular times and places for oral hearings on motions. - (b) Providing for Decision on Briefs.
-The court may provide for submitting or deciding motions on briefs, without oral hearings.
+(a) Providing a Regular Schedule for Oral Hearings.
+A chancery court may establish regular times and places for oral hearings on motions.

+(b) Providing for Decision on Briefs.
+The chancery court may provide for submitting or deciding motions on briefs, without oral hearings.